 The Best Restaurants in Raleigh, N.C.
 (According to OpenTable Diners!)

 It's a great time to be a foodie in Raleigh, N.C.!
-Travel and Leisure named Raleigh one of America's favorite cities for barbecue, Zagat called the capital city one of the “Hottest Food Cities" of the year and Forbes even named Raleigh one of 12 global destinations to travel to in 2017 (thanks to our culinary prowess and superstar dining spots).
+Travel and Leisure named Raleigh one of America's favorite cities for barbecue, Zagat called the capital city one of the “Hottest Food Cities" of the year and Forbes even named Raleigh one of 12 global destinations to travel to (thanks to our culinary prowess and superstar dining spots).
 From AAA Four Diamond restaurants to notable neighborhood favorites, Raleigh has a variety of amazing restaurants.
 Wondering which spots should go on your must-visit list?
-Here’s a look at the most-booked restaurants in the City of Oaks, according to data collected by OpenTable, the popular restaurant reservation website and app.
+Here’s a look at the most-booked restaurants in the City of Oaks according to data collected by OpenTable, the popular restaurant reservation website and app.

 What do you get when you mix books, beer, blooms and bao in Raleigh?
 One of the most unique dining experiences in the country!
 Brewery Bhavana—the brewery, bookstore, flower shop and dim sum restaurant all rolled into one incredible offering—was named to Bon Appétit's annual Hot 10: America's Best New Restaurants 2017 list thanks to the food (a modern take on dim sum, next to a menu of large plates), the beer (rotating offerings poured from a 40-tap wall behind the bar) and the people (brother and sister Van and Vanvisa Nolintha, who own Brewery Bhavana along with brewmaster Patrick Woodson, know a thing or two about hospitality).